A Guide to Checking Your Old Bank Accounts for Unclaimed Money

 In case the results show that you are entitled to any unclaimed money, you can use DoNotPay’s Claim My Property feature, and we will claim the assets on your behalf.

-DoNotPay is a robot lawyer that has helped many people solve their administrative and small legal issues.
+DoNotPay is a AI Consumer Champion that has helped many people solve their administrative and small legal issues.
 Our efforts were recognized by the American Bar Association, which gave us the Louis M. Brown Award for Legal Access.

 DoNotPay Has a Treasure of Other Helpful Features